yuliiaR/yclas/CONTRIBUTING.md

 - master is the development branch.
 - We create tags per release from master branch.
  -We have many other branches not in use anymore since we changed the way we use the git flow.

-## Pull requests

-- Try to submit pull requests against master branch for easier merging
-- Try not to pollute your pull request with unintended changes--keep them simple and small
-- Try to share which browsers your code has been tested in before submitting a pull request

 ## Coding standards